Tse (Cyrillic)

-Tse (Ц ц; italics: Ц ц), also known as Ce, is a letter of the Cyrillic script.
+Tse (Ц ц; italics: Ц ц or Ц ц; italics: Ц ц), also known as Ce, is a letter of the Cyrillic script.

-It commonly represents the voiceless alveolar affricate /t͡s/, similar but not identical to the pronunciation of zz in "pizza" or ts in cats.
+It commonly represents the voiceless alveolar affricate /t͡s/, similar but not identical to the pronunciation of zz in "pizza" or ts in "cats".

 In the standard Iron dialect of Ossetic, it represents the voiceless alveolar sibilant fricative /s/.
 In other dialects, including Digoron, it has the same value as in Russian.